replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ![a user interface showing a list of available releases and a dialog with helm upgrade instructions](/images/slackernews-update-instructions.png)
 [View a larger version of this image](/images/slackernews-update-instructions.png)

-To use the SDK APIs to check for available application updates and provide customer-specific upgrade instructions:
+To use the SDK API to check for available application updates and provide customer-specific upgrade instructions:

 1. From your admin console application, call the `api/v1/app/updates` endpoint to return available updates for the application instance.
 Use the response to display available upgrades for the customer.